 Less than 20 miles from Bath, Longleat is home to much more than just grand Elizabethan rooms and pleasure gardens.
 As you delve deep into its grounds (with your car doors locked and windows wound up), you’re likely to find yourself side-by-side with a sleeping lion, following in the tracks of elephants or face-to-face with cheeky monkeys who are notorious for getting comfy on your bonnet.
 There are also walk-through attractions on site, where you can get a glimpse of koalas, meerkats and tons of other furry friends.

-The drive-through safari and some walk-through enclosures are now open to the public – please pre-book your entry time online.
+The drive-through safari and outdoor attractions are now open to the public – please pre-book your entry time online.

 Just a 30-minute train ride from Birmingham, this an ancient estate is packed with legend and lore.
 It keeps its colourful history alive and kicking with its dark, dingy dungeons, tall towers and spectacular live shows.